 I’ve since pinched this idea and raved about it (a lot!) at wedding fairs and to engaged friends because I think it’s such a fab idea.
 What’s more, again you have a fab opportunity to show flair and personality… if you’re creative, you can make your own gin with your partner, maybe infuse it with your favourite sweet or use a specific food colouring so it matches your theme (Making the wedding a bit more of you which we are all about here at wild!).
 If money was no object, we’d have bought everyone their fave miniatures to show just how much we love them (note: we would have had to start a mini booze stalking operation as I have no idea what some of the guests love and that would be so awkward – especially if we mentioned it in the speech ha!)

 5. Don’t overthink it!
 If you’ve thought in your head ‘will those two punch each other in the face’ you know it’s not gonna work – so don’t test the water… similarly on a less dramatic note – if you know it’s going to make a guest uncomfortable, do try to avoid it – but don’t take days to decide.
-Make an initial plan with your partner – We used sticky tags below which were a great, visual idea! – then look over it a few days later to make final tweaks.
+Make an initial plan with your partner – then look over it a few days later to make final tweaks.
 Then don’t discuss it.
 Several (wiser) members of my family have all given me this advice… if people don’t know who they’re sat next to, they expect the worst… and then chances are it won’t be all too bad.

 Remember, it’s all about YOU!
 And celebrating an amazing thing with food (one of life’s greatest pleasures)!